Smooklu/Scripts/README.md

-# Userscripts
+# Scripts

-These are my personal miscellaneous user scripts.
+These are my personal miscellaneous scripts.